thepieterdc/publishing-lod-streams/paper/content/linked_data.md

 One of the most critical aspects of the semantic web is creating links between the data.
 These links do not only allow humans to traverse the web, but they provide a simple way for machines to traverse the web as well, and are described in a standardized framework called RDF.

-Four rules need to be followed to speak of linked data <span class="comment" data-author="HD">citation needed</span>:
+Four rules need to be followed to speak of linked data [](cite:cites bizer2011linked):

 1. Objects have to be identified through a unique resource identifier (URI).
 2. These URIs have to be HTTP URIs.